How does Twitter determine what identity information is associated with my account or device?

-When you log in to Twitter on a device, we associate that device with your Twitter account.
-Whether or not you are logged in to Twitter, we may also receive information about your devices when, for example, that information is shared by a partner; you visit Twitter.com; you visit third-party websites that integrate Twitter content; or you visit a Twitter advertiser’s website or mobile application.
-We may use this information, most commonly IP addresses and the time at which the information was received, to infer that certain devices are associated with one another, including the devices on which you log in to Twitter.
-To learn more about the devices associated with your account.
+When you log in to Twitter on a browser or device, we associate that browser or device with your Twitter account.
+Whether or not you are logged in to Twitter, we may also receive information about your browsers or devices when, for example, that information is shared by a partner; you visit twitter.com; you visit third-party websites that integrate Twitter content; or you visit a Twitter advertiser’s website or mobile application.
+We may use this information, most commonly IP addresses and the time at which the information was received, to infer that certain browsers or devices are associated with one another or with your account.

-What does ‘Personalization across devices’ mean?
+What does ‘Personalization based on your inferred identity’ mean?

 What privacy choices do I have?

 We are committed to providing you meaningful privacy choices.
 You can control whether we operate and personalize your experience based on browsers or devices other than the ones you use to log in to Twitter (or if you’re logged out, browsers or devices other than the one you’re currently using), or email addresses and phone numbers similar to those linked to your Twitter account.
 You can do this by visiting your Personalization and data settings and adjusting the Personalize based on your inferred identity setting.